jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$ \pi^{*}(p) = \pi(p|x) = \frac{P(X=x|p)\pi(p)}{\int_0^1P(X=x|p)\pi(p)dp} $$

+### Bayes rule, formulated with odds

+The odds of something happening is the ratio of it happening div

 ## Conjugate families

 The main (historical) problem with using Bayes rule in the continuous case is that the denumerator is an integral, which it is not (in general) possible to find an analytic solution for.